PRODUCT DESIGN, USER EXPERIENCE, BRANDING

 The challenge

+Users were asking for open source technology, and IBM needed to adapt to stay relevant.
 So, IBM decided to open up a legacy product, Websphere Liberty (a framework for building apps) - which meant essentially offering the key parts for free.
+However, using the iconic IBM brand wasn’t appropriate for the community we were trying to reach; we needed a completely new approach.